 \section{Abstract}

-The gonality $\dgon(G)$ of a graph $G$ is the smallest degree of a divisor of positive rank in the sense of Baker-Norine.
-In this note we show that computing $\dgon(G)$ is NP-hard by a reduction from the maximum independent set problem.
-The construction shows that computing $\dgon(G)$ is moreover APX-hard.
+There are several notions of gonality for graphs.
+The divisorial gonality $\dgon(G)$ of a graph $G$ is the smallest degree of a divisor of positive rank in the sense of Baker-Norine.
+The stable gonality $\sgon(G)$ of a graph $G$ is the minimum degree of a finite harmonic morphism from a refinement of $G$ to a tree, as defined by Cornelissen, Kato and Kool.
+We show that computing $\dgon(G)$ and $\sgon(G)$ are NP-hard by a reduction from the maximum independent set problem and the vertex cover problem, respectively.
+Both constructions show that computing gonality is moreover APX-hard.